Computational Tools for Diachronic Linguistics

 LightSIDE is the open-source text-mining workbench developed by Carolyn Rosé's group at Carnegie Mellon.
 It pairs naturally with a PROIEL-style treebank because it lets you:

-- extract features from annotated text (n-grams, POS-tag patterns, syntactic dependencies)
+- extract features from annotated text (n-grams (sequences of N consecutive words or characters used as features for classification), POS-tag patterns, syntactic dependencies)

 - inspect what features each model relies on (i.e. which linguistic patterns let you tell Classical from Koine, or Byzantine from Modern, apart)